-Someone Explain This CISPA Thing In Plain English
+CISPA Explained In Plain English

 D.C.
 Lawmakers have initiated H.R.
 3523, CISPA.
 Its stated intent is a defense weapon in the battle to prevent cyber attacks against America.

 Why People Are Concerned About CISPA

-The existing CISPA verbiage does not specify exactly which government agencies the ISPs could or should be disclosed to.
-However, the CDT’s concern is that the National Security Agency and/or the Department of Defense’s Cyber-command would be the expected recipient.
+The existing CISPA verbiage does not specify to which government agencies the ISPs could or should be disclosed.
+However, the CDT’s concern is that the National Security Agency and/or the Department of Defense’s Cyber-command could become overmighty.

-CISPA contains very few restrictions on what information can be collected or the manner in which it is used.
-If a company can make a convincing claim that its actions were motivated by “cybersecurity purposes”, they can do their invasive surgery and cut into the privacy of any individual.
+CISPA contains very few restrictions on what information can be collected or the manner in which it can be used.
+As such, if a company can make a convincing claim that its actions were motivated by “cybersecurity purposes,” they can do their invasive surgery and cut into the privacy of any individual.

 If You Can’t Say Something Nice About the Government, Don’t Say Anything At All!